LLNL/axom/src/examples/shaping_tutorial/lesson_03/README.md

 ## Let's see some code!

-The code example for this lesson loads a Klee file, performs some validation and then prints out details about the geometric setup
+The code example for this lesson loads a Klee input file, performs some validation and then prints out details about the geometric setup.

 ### Load and validate the Klee input